 Squamous Cell Carcinoma

 Squamous cell carcinoma (SCC) is the second most common form of skin cancer.
-Sun-exposed skin including but not limited to the head, neck, ears, lips, arms, legs, and hands are the most common areas for SCC to be found.
+It typically develops on sun-exposed areas of the skin, including the head, neck, ears, lips, arms, legs, and hands.

 By combining professional assessments with self-examinations, early identification of potential SCC lesions becomes more achievable.
-Early detection significantly enhances treatment success rates and improves overall outcomes for SCC, emphasizing the importance of routine checks by dermatologists and self-exams in maintaining optimal skin health.
+Early detection significantly enhances treatment success rates and improves overall outcomes for SCC.
+This underscores the importance of routine checks by dermatologists and self-exams in maintaining optimal skin health.

 Symptoms of Squamous Cell Carcinoma